-However, when they have a kid, they may discover that they can better take care of that child than they believed they could.
-Parents love that happens after the parent gives birth can make the parent have the child-caring instincts they require.
+However, when they have a kid, they may discover that they can take care of that child more than they believed they could.
+Parents’ love that happens after the parent gives birth can make the parent have the child-caring instincts they require.
 For example, a parent will be delicate and attentive to their child’s needs and will develop the skill of knowing when the kid is hungry or when they need attention.

 Many of these emotions come because of changes in the brain.
 We are programmed to adapt, and when we have children, our brain adapts and adjusts.
 These are the ‘parental instincts’ that may have heard of man people say.

-Surprisingly some studies have shown that in the first days and weeks of fatherhood, a man’s testosterone and cortisol levels decrease and oxytocin, estrogen, and prolactin levels surge, promoting an important bonding experience between a father and his newborn child creating parent’s love.
+Surprisingly some studies have shown that in the first days and weeks of fatherhood, a man’s testosterone and cortisol levels decrease, and oxytocin, estrogen, and prolactin levels surge, promoting an important bonding experience between a father and his newborn child creating a parent’s love.
 Don’t believe it!
 Click here to see for yourself.

 Scientists think the presence of a newborn causes physical changes that speed you along the path to dad-hood.
 We know moms’ hormone levels change during pregnancy.
 So do Dads!
 Well, don’t be surprised to know that scientists say both parents experience a rise in the hormone prolactin around the time of a baby’s birth.

 A new mother experiences many modifications after giving birth.
 Some of the biggest changes happen in her brain.
-When she first sees her newborn, core regions of her brain’s reward network kick in, giving her an instant connection to her baby providing them with parents love.
+When she first sees her newborn, core regions of her brain’s reward network kick in, giving her an instant connection to her baby providing them with parental love.
 It’s common for new mothers to feel overwhelmed as they adapt to the myriad changes that becoming a mother requires.
 Adjusting to becoming a family of three, loss of pre-baby freedom, and sleep deprivation are all aspects of a shifting identity that emerge during this time.

-Childbirth for a mother can also lead to Postpartum depression which means the time of anxiety after childbirth.
+Childbirth for a mother can also lead to Postpartum depression which means time of anxiety after childbirth.
 Most women get the “baby blues,” or feel sad or empty, within a few days of giving birth.
 For many women, the baby blues go away in 3 to 5 days.

 The most important thing is that when a mother holds her child for the first time she feels divine and feels a need of taking care of their baby in every way possible.
-Providing secure comfort to their child gives a mother satisfaction, not only as newborns but through the course of life this love does nothing but grow.
+Providing secure comfort to their child gives a mother satisfaction, not only as a newborn but through the course of life this love does nothing but grow.

 Parental love can be altering for you and your child.
 But it is an effort that can always utilize optimization and refinement.
 A parent’s love is full of blunders and mishaps, but these are the mistakes that make your love unique and perfect.
 Despite all the hardships, it is essential to glue our imperfect and messy family together.